 The effect of ‘scope creep’ on budget.

 An established budget is very similar to a golf course’s par and difficulty (slope) rating.
-In theory, a scratch (professional) golfer should be able to play the course in a specific number of strokes, or ‘par.’
-The rest of us will take more strokes than par, and carry handicap indexes that establish our individual par expectation by adding strokes to the professional’s allotment.
+In theory, a scratch golfer should be able to play the course in a specific number of strokes, or ‘par.’
+The rest of us will take more strokes than par, and carry handicap indexes that establish our individual par expectation by adding strokes to the scorecard allotment.
 Metaphorically, construction contracts establish a project’s par, and every contractor invoice tracks performance relative to par.
-As construction costs and when schedules change (increase) along the way due to site conditions and scope creep, par (project cost statements) needs to be adjusted.
+As construction costs and schedules change (increase) along the way due to site conditions and scope creep, par (project cost statements) needs to be adjusted.

 Project budgets and schedules often escalate.
 Knowing that clients will be resistant, contractors are often hesitant initially to fully document that client requests and site conditions have occasioned costs to rise, in effect, lengthening the course (often, by many holes), and to adequately enumerate the magnitude of changes (increases) and to reset the expectations of the owner.
 Contractor timidity is understandable, as cost escalations and schedule extensions make clients upset, and since this information is usually shared at the time of invoicing, contractors fear that payments will be withheld.
-Instead of re-setting par for the course, they try to accommodate an increase in scope while maintaining the original cost estimate and schedule, effectively kicking the can down the road while setting an un-accomplishable course.
+Instead of re-setting par for the course, they try to accommodate an increase in scope while maintaining the original cost estimate and schedule, effectively kicking the can down the road while setting out an un-accomplishable course.
 In the end, this attempt to skirt confrontation fails, as costs are real, and an honest assessment of changes (increases) is unavoidable.
 Clients need to realize in real time the impact of decisions and discoveries if they are expected to embrace a redefined project budget and schedule.

 As project managers, it is our role to reassure builders and owners that cost escalations and schedule extensions are not failures; they are the necessary result of discovered conditions and additional scope requests.
 One arrow in our quiver is to re-characterize scope creep from unsettling ‘change orders’ to ‘additional work authorizations.’
 While this distinction may seem semantic, the differing and more affirmative reaction to additional work is palpable.
-So much so, that we are working to remove the term ‘change-order’ from our vocabulary entirely.
+So much so, that we are working to remove entirely the term ‘change-order’ from our vocabulary.

 Evaluating performance accurately only occurs when comparing to an increased par.
 While this sounds simple, re-setting par is contrary to the emotional fabric and institutional history of construction.
 Clients are always frustrated by cost escalations and schedule extensions and look for accountability – too often in the wrong place.
-Contractors (and architects) want happy (not frustrated) clients, and want to deliver on their original promises.
+Contractors and architects want happy, not frustrated, clients and want to deliver on their original promises.
 “We build on time and on budget” is the hallmark of every successful architect and builder.
 It is not spin when I validate the concept of on-time on-budget delivery, as long as the budgets and time frames are properly re-set to match the invariable scope creep that occurs.